 While your bread is toasting, rinse off your cherry tomatoes and dry them.
 Then, using a serrated knife, slice each tomato into 3 or 4 thin slices.

 My Amish tomato knife makes quick work of them.
-We bought this knife in Kentucky at an Amish store, but you can, surprisingly, also find them on Amazon.
+We bought this tomato knife in Kentucky at an Amish store, but you can, surprisingly, also find them on Amazon.

 Once your toast is ready, spread a thin layer of vegan mayo (whichever brand or recipe you like) on each piece of toast.